Untitled design (5)

 Strategize & think ahead

 Think through renovations you might want to do with adjoining spaces, or as add-ons to a certain project.
+It’s a red flag not to think this one through.
 Will one project impact another?
 For example, you want to remodel your kitchen, but know that you also want to remodel the upstairs master bath at some point.
 If the master bath is above the kitchen, you may want to design this space ahead of time, so any plumbing changes can be planned out while the kitchen is under construction.
 Another example is perhaps you need new flooring in the kitchen, but know you also want to open up the floor plan to connect it with the dining room.
 It would make sense to prioritize the entire kitchen and dining remodel, to avoid having to redo brand new flooring that you just installed.

 Know your pain points